 Ames Laboratory is a government-owned, contractor-operated (GOCO) facility.
 All waste generated by Ames Laboratory under the contract with DOE is DOE waste.
-In 2012, DOE had one active RCRA generator identification number and two inactive generator identification numbers.
+In 2013, DOE had one active RCRA generator identification number and two inactive generator identification numbers.
 (See the summary table in section 3.17).
 Activities associated with the main campus EPA ID number were those of a small quantity generator (SQG).
-In calendar year 2012, 759 kg of hazardous waste was properly disposed of through a contracted vendor.
-Figure 3.3-1 shows the RCRA hazardous waste generation over the past several years with a slight increase in 2012 due to laboratory clean-outs.
+A SQG is defined as generating 100 to 1000 kg/month of hazardous waste and/or </= 1.0 kg/month of acutely hazardous waste.
+In calendar year 2013, 745 kg of hazardous waste was properly disposed of through a contracted vendor.
+Figure 3.3-1 shows the RCRA hazardous waste generation over the past several years.

-Figure 3.3-1 RCRA Hazardous Waste
+Figure 3.3-1 RCRA Waste Generation

-The RCRA generator identification numbers associated with the former Waste Handling Facility (WHF) and the former Chemical Disposal Site (CDS) have been designated by EPA as "non-generator" sites.
+The RCRA generator identification numbers associated with the former Waste Handling Facility (WHF) and the former Chemical Disposal Site (CDS) have been designated by EPA as "non-generator" sites because waste is no longer generated at these sites.